-A Student's Guide to Culture by Brett Kunkle & John Stonestreet Universe Next Door by James W. Sire
+What's Your Worldview? by James N. Anderson A Student's Guide to Culture by Brett Kunkle & John Stonestreet

-To prepare for your Immersive Experience you are required to read The Universe Next Door (TUND) by James W. Sire and A Student's Guide to Culture by Brett Kunkle & John Stonestreet, as well as take a series of quizzes after each section of reading.
+To prepare for your Immersive Experience you are required to read What's Your Worldview by James N. Anderson and A. Student's Guide to Culture by Brett Kunkle & John Stonestreet, as well as take a series of quizzes after each section of reading.
 As you read, write notes in the margin, and underline or highlight key points, to make it easier to study for each quiz.
 Don't read just to meet the requirement but read to grow in your knowledge of God's truth!